abreits/rxjs-supersets/projects/rxjs-supersets/README.md

 // latest deltaMap.delta$ update now contains
 deltaMap.delta$.subscribe(delta => {
-  delta.all;     // a map with both entries delta.created; // a map with no entries (nothing created) delta.updated; // a map with item1
+  delta.all;     // a map with both entries delta.added; // a map with no entries (nothing created) delta.modified; // a map with item1
   delta.deleted; // a map with no entries (nothing deleted) });